Eyelid Surgery to Improve Vision & Refresh Appearance

-At Professional Eye Associates, our board-certified eye surgeons combine advanced techniques with compassionate, personalized care.
-Professional Eye Surgery Center in Dalton, GA is the one and only AAAHC-certified, All-Eye Outpatient Surgery Center in Northwest Georgia.
+At Professional Eye Surgery Center in Dalton, GA, our board-certified surgeons combine advanced techniques with compassionate, personalized care in the region’s only AAAHC-certified All-Eye Outpatient Surgery Center.
 We’re proud to provide expert eye solutions tailored to your unique needs.
-Schedule a consultation today to learn if blepharoplasty is right for you.

-Why Do Eyelids Droop or Sag?
+Why Do Eyelids

 Other factors that can contribute to droopy eyelids include: